| Sir William Stanley

 essentially a religious one, and Stanley was a Catholic.
 Nevertheless, he had served with honour and

+fidelity and never questioned his service to the Crown.
 As the months passed, he became more and more dissillusioned.
 The great Desmond estates which he had

 been instrumental in securing had been divided up and he had received nothing, while others who had been

+merely on the fringe of the action were handsomely rewarded.
 In late 1585 he was despatched to the Spanish Netherlands with the Earl of Leicester, after first

 recruiting soldiers from Ireland.
 On his way from Ireland to the United Provinces he was seen in the